streetwriters/notesnook/docs/help/contents/notes/note-actions.md

 5. Click `{{save}}`.

 The creation date cannot be later than the note's last edited date.
 If you pick a later one, Notesnook refuses with `{{creationDateCannotBeAfterLastEditedDate}}`.

 == Mobile
 Editing a note's creation date is not available on mobile.
-Do it on the desktop app or on web — the change syncs to your phone.
+Do it on the desktop app or on web, the change will sync to your phone.
 :::

 ## Keep a note off sync